 Information presented at the bench warrant hearing about an individual’s employment, character, community ties and history of attendance at previous court hearings will often persuade the warrant judge to rescind the warrant and release the subject of the warrant from custody.
 I have extensive experience in effectively presenting this type of information at the bench warrant hearing.

-If you are the subject of an active bench warrant in Bucks County, Montgomery County or the surrounding counties, it is important to contact an experienced criminal defense attorney as soon as possible.
+If you are the subject of an active bench warrant in Bucks County, Montgomery County, Delaware County, Chester County, or the surrounding Pennsylvania Counties, it is important to contact an experienced Pennsylvania criminal bench warrant attorney as soon as possible.
 Phone lines are open 24 hours a day at (215) 752-5282.
 Call today for a free initial consultation or fill out the confidential contact form for an immediate response.